- What Are Dave Ramsey’s Baby Steps?

 Dave says you should invest 15% of your income, but we say 20%.
 People are living longer than ever, and medical costs are higher than ever so while 15% is good, 20% is better.

 We also want to retire early, and you probably do too.
 Saving that extra 5% will allow you to retire earlier.
-Not sure how much to you’ll need to retire?
-No fear, Betterment has as awesome retirement calculator will tell you that.
+Not sure how much you’ll need to retire?
+No fear, Personal Captial has an awesome retirement calculator that will tell you that.

-If you’re brand new to investing, the easiest ways to get started are Betterment and your employer’s 401k if they offer one.
+If you’re brand new to investing, the easiest ways to get started are M1 Finance and your employer’s 401k if they offer one.

-We like Betterment because there is no minimum and the fees are low.
+We like M1 because there is no minimum and the fees are low.
 It’s also easy.
 You just answer a few questions, set up an automatic deposit each month and you’re investing.

 401ks are great for the same reason.
 You opt-in, the money comes out of your paycheck before you get a chance to spend it and it’s tax-advantaged.
 The money goes in tax-free and grows tax-deferred.
 Upon withdrawal after age 59 1/2, the money is taxed as income.